SamMed05/c-cpp-notes/docs/cpp/variables.md

 - the value stored can be changed during program execution
 - they provide a way of labeling data with a descriptive name, giving it a meaning
 - all the operations done on the variable affect that memory location
-- the value can change but the name not, so we know that we can always refer to it without worrying about its value.
+- the value can change but the name does not, so we know that we can always refer to it without worrying about its value.

 Imagine that you want to write a program that sums two numbers.